Art of the American Southwest: Integration of influences

 Silverworking was adopted by native Southwest artists beginning in the 1850s, when Mexican silversmiths had to trade their silverwork for cattle from the Navajo.
 The Zuni admired the silver jewelry made by the Navajos, such as Atsidi Sani (Old Smith), so they began trading livestock for instruction in working silver.
 By 1890, the Zuni had taught the Hopi how to make silver jewelry.

 Native Americans were also influenced by the introduction of paintings made with oil and watercolor on canvas, where they traditionally painted objects such as hides or inside buildings, such as on the walls of a kiva.
 The Native American paintings provided artwork that was realistic of the Native American lifestyle in contrast to the work of Anglo-Americans romantic depictions.
 Traditional design elements were formalized at the Studio at the Santa Fe Indian School, defining flatstyle Native American art.
 The Studio was developed in 1932 by Dorothy Dunn, who taught there until 1932, and was replaced by Geronima Cruz Montoya (Ohkay Owingeh), who taught art at the Studio until its closing in 1962, when the Institute of American Indian Arts was established.

 Following World War I, the completion of the Santa Fe Railroad enabled American settlers to travel across the west, as far as the California coast.
 New artists’ colonies started growing up around Santa Fe and Taos, the artists' primary subject matter being the native people and landscapes of the Southwest.
 Images of the Southwest became a popular form of advertising, used most significantly by the Santa Fe Railroad to entice settlers to come west and enjoy the “unsullied landscapes”.
-Walter Ufer, Bert Geer Phillips, E. Irving Couse, William Henry Jackson, and Georgia O'Keeffe are some of the more prolific artists of the Southwest.
+Walter Ufer, Bert Geer Phillips, E. Irving Couse, William Henry Jackson, Tom Lea, and Georgia O'Keeffe are some of the more prolific artists of the Southwest.